 Anthropology examines humans as cultural beings.
 The field consists of cultural anthropology, archaeology, bioanthropology, and linguistic anthropology.
 The University of Oulu offers degrees in cultural anthropology and archaeology; bioanthropology can be studied as part of archaeology.

 Cultural anthropology and archaeology have shared basic level studies.
-Students choose their major by the time they begin their intermediate studies.
+Students choose between the subjects and declare their major by the end of March first year.
 Both programmes seek to understand past and present cultures, cultural change, and the ways in which cultures shape human lives.
 Cultural anthropology studies people, communities, and the social construction of behaviour across globe.
 The research is often based on fieldwork.
 Frequently, cultural anthropological knowledge is used in solving concrete social problems.
 The programme in Oulu specializes in northern cultures, contemporary cultural trends, cultural interaction, and environmental, medical, and applied anthropology.

 Training in cultural anthropology equips a student to work as a researcher or a specialist in the cultural field, media, museums, and administration.
 Archaeology reconstructs past humans and their life ways through human-made objects and structures, animal and human remains and physicochemical changes left in the soil by human activity.
 Archaeology is multi-disciplinary by nature.
 Oulu students will learn about the evolution of culture in Finland and other regions of the world from an holistic anthropological perspective.
 The focal point is Finland and the Circumpolar zone from the Ice Age to fairly recent historic times, but the Baltic and Mediterranean regions are also included.
 Archaeology’s main goal is to preserve the past for future generations.

-The degree programme is applied for through the joint application system at yliopistohaku.fi.
+The degree programme is applied for through the opintopolku.fi.
 The language of instruction in the degree programme is Finnish.
-Detailed information about admission requirements and applying is only available in Finnish.
+Applicants have to both apply in Finnish and be able to study in Finnish.
+Applicants are asked to prove their Finnish language skills in the admissions process.